orval-labs/orval/docs/src/pages/reference/configuration/output.md

 Default Value: `false`.

-You can apply `lint` and `format` of [`biome`](https://biomejs.dev/) to the generated file.
-You need to have `@biomejs/biome` in your dependencies.
+When set to `true`, will apply `lint` and `format` of [`biome`](https://biomejs.dev/) to the generated file.
+The project must have `@biomejs/biome` in its dependencies.

-The automatically generated source code does not comply with some lint rules included in the default ruleset for `biome`, so please control them in the your `biome` configuration file.
+The automatically generated source code does not comply with some lint rules included in the default ruleset for `biome`, so please control them in the the project's `biome` configuration file.

 ## headers

 Type: `Boolean`.

-Use to enable the generation of the headers
+When set to `true`, enables the generation of the headers

 ## tsconfig

 Type: `String | Tsconfig`.

-Should be automatically found and transparent for you.
+Should be automatically found.
-Can be used to specify the path to your `tsconfig` or directly your config.
+To use a different configuration, specify the path to the project's `tsconfig` or directly define the config in this property.

 ## packageJson

 Type: `String`.

-Should be automatically found and transparent for you.
+Should be automatically found.
 Can be used to specify the path to your `package.json`.

 ## override

 Type: `Object`.

-Give you the possibility to override the output like your mock implementation or transform the API implementation like you want
+Allows overriding the output to specify mock generation or transforming the API implementation to your project's needs.

 ### transformer